-How to Tie a Mooring Hitch
+How To Tie A Mooring Hitch?

 The mooring hitch is a good alternative to the clove hitch and is another good knot to add to your kayaking knot repertoire.
-The knot can be used to temporarily tie your kayak to a row or post.

 Step 1: Loop the rope around the object.